Change Management

 Name the update after the action it does, for example, Resize Budget Column.
 Leave the Update report sources toggled off unless you changed the sheets included in the report.

-5. At the bottom of the screen, click Create & Run.
-(Select Close to save the Update without running it.)
+5. At the bottom of the screen, Select Create & Run or select Close to save the Global Update without running it.

 Apply the Global Update

 When you run the update, Control Center looks at each project to find the report that matches your report template by either ID or name.
-It also shows you projects that don’t have a matching report—either because a match could not be found or because the report was not included when it was originally created.
+It also shows you projects that don’t have a matching report—either because a match couldn't be found or because the report wasn't included when it was originally created.
 You can add the newly edited report to those projects when you run the update.

 1. Review the selected reports.